bipinKrishnan/ml-recipe-book/translation.md

 :align: center
 ```

 As you can see from the figure, the encoder extracts the key informations and creates an intermediate representation of the input sentence.
-And then each time the decoder generates a word, that word along with the intermediate representations of the inputs are passed again to the decoder to generate the next word.
+And then each time the decoder generates a word, that word along with the intermediate representations of the inputs are fed to the decoder to generate the next word.

 As for our example, it would be something like this:

-Firstly, the decoder generates the word 'Cela', then this word along with inermediate representations are passed to the decoder to generate the word 'se' and this is repeated for the generation of each word in the translation.
+First, the decoder generates the word 'Cela' using the intermediate representations, then this word along with inermediate representations are passed to the decoder to generate the word 'se'.
+Now this two words('Cela' and 'se') along with the intermediate representation are fed to the decoder to predict 'passe'.

 Fortunately, our model has a ```.generate()``` method which can be used to generate each word one by one as described above.
 During training, this is taken care by attention masks which makes sure that the model does not see any ```decoder_input_ids``` that comes after the token it's trying to predict.

-Okay, before building our evaluation loop, we need to create a function that converts the predictions and target labels to string format for calculating the BLEU score.
+Okay, before building our evaluation loop, we need to create a function that converts the predictions and target labels to text format for calculating the BLEU score.

-The function will replace all -100 values with that of ```<pad>``` token, otherwise the decoding from token id to token will throw an error.
+The function will replace all -100 values with that of ```<pad>``` token, otherwise we will get an error while decoding.

 ```python
 def process_preds_and_labels(preds, labels):